replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 See [Removing Object Storage](https://kurl.sh/docs/install-with-kurl/removing-object-storage) for documentation on migrating a cluster away from object storage.

-### Object store requirements for existing clusters
+### Object Store Requirements for Existing Clusters

 When installing the admin console on an existing Kubernetes cluster, the Replicated app manager creates the required stateful components using the default StorageClass in the cluster.